 Now 7…Nh5 is fashionable, with the idea of a quick Nf4 and f5.
 This leads to very complicated and concrete play.
 We will discuss the mainline, which goes 7…a5.
 Black’s plan is now quite simple and straightforward: he wants to develop his pieces with Na6, Bd7 and later Nc5 or c6.
 He can also try Ne8 and f5, but everything will depend on how white plays.

 There are a couple of ideas that black must remember in order to play this right:

-We consider this first example a main game, where you can see very clearly black’s ideas in this variation.
+We consider this first example the main game, where you can see very clearly black’s ideas in this variation.

-As a conclusion, we suggest you investigate more the details of this line if you want to play it, but in general it looks like a sound way to meet the Makogonov variation – less forced continuations and a lot of room for new ideas.
+In conclusion, we suggest you investigate the details of this line if you want to play it, but in general, it looks like a sound way to meet the Makogonov variation – less forced continuations and a lot of room for new ideas.
 Happy hunting with the King’s Indian!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 - positional play

 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.
 Sign up for 21 Day Training right now!